 Meaning ‘green route’, Via Verde is another toll-paying option for those staying for longer periods in Portugal.

-This is a pre-paid tag you attach to your car which opens toll barriers automatically.
+This is a prepaid tag you attach to your car that opens toll barriers automatically.

 Usually it means you can avoid toll-booth queues too.

 For more information on the Via Verde system, visit the Portugal tolls website.

 As is the case across Europe, the Portuguese authorities are tough on speeding, using radar traps and unmarked police cars to enforce limits.

 If you're caught speeding, you can be hit with an on-the-spot fine.

 If you don’t have enough cash on you at the time, most police officers have the necessary equipment to take payment electronically.

 Fines can range from €30 to €2,500 depending on the nature of the offence.